 When choosing a material, opt for a short pile or flat weave rug in the dining area, as they are much easier to maintain in the wake of inevitable crumbs and spills.
 These rugs also make it much easier for visitors to pull out their chairs.
 Rugs with a high pile or thicker material are better suited for a living room or bedroom.
 You might also consider a rug made of natural fibers, such as cotton and wool.
 These fibers are extremely easy to clean and will ensure that crumbs don’t get trapped.
 Sisal, seagrass, and jute rugs may prove to be trickier when it comes to removing crumbs because of their texture.

 Need help choosing the perfect rug for your dining room?
-Visit Choice Floor Center in Owings, MD.
+Visit Choice Floor Center in Dunkirk, MD.
 Our flooring experts are ready to help you bring your design goals to life!